imjasonh/gos/README.md

 ./script.go [args...]
 ```

+**Note:** Adding a shebang makes the file invalid Go syntax and may break some tools like `gofmt` and IDE formatting.
+The shebang is optional - you can always use `gos run script.go` instead.

 ## Dependency Format

 Dependencies are declared in a special comment block at the top of your Go file: